Research Projects Related to a Thesis or Dissertation

 Class-related Research Projects

-Students often engage in a research training program or practicum, the supervised practical application of previously studied theory, as well as undertaking class projects that provide an opportunity to practice various research methods (e.g. interview, observation and survey techniques.)
+Students often engage in a research training program, practice experience or practicum, the supervised practical application of previously studied theory, as well as undertaking class projects that provide an opportunity to practice various research methods (e.g. interview, observation and survey techniques.)
 These projects typically fulfill course requirements, are often completed in one semester, and are designed to teach research methods.
 Course instructors design these assignments to engage students in interaction with individuals, gather data about individuals, and/or illustrate concepts covered in the course.
 Such projects typically are not designed or intended to produce or contribute to generalizable knowledge; therefore, IRB review is not required.
 If data collected in conjunction with these activities becomes useful for subsequent research, the IRB should be consulted to determine if use of the data constitutes human subject research.

 Course instructors and faculty advisors are responsible for ensuring that students understand and abide by ethical obligations in carrying out their assignments.
 To this end, the IRB recommends that, at a minimum, students complete the appropriate training modules available through CITI.
 Additionally, instructors and advisors are responsible for reviewing student projects to ensure that the methods and procedures are ethical and appropriate.
 This includes monitoring student activities during the conduct of the project to ensure that the rights and welfare of participants are adequately protected.